Snap (SNAP)

 Average revenue per user (ARPU) is a critical metric to track because it measures how much the company earns from the ads shown to its users.
 ARPU can also be a proxy for how valuable advertisers find Snap’s audience and its ad-targeting capabilities.

-Snap’s ARPU growth has been mediocre over the last two years, averaging 3.5%.
+Snap’s ARPU growth has been mediocre over the last two years, averaging 4.8%.
 This isn’t great, but the increase in daily active users is more relevant for assessing long-term business potential.
 We’ll monitor the situation closely; if Snap tries boosting ARPU by taking a more aggressive approach to monetization, it’s unclear whether users can continue growing at the current pace.
+Snap ARPU

-This quarter, Snap’s ARPU clocked in at $3.16.
-It grew by 2% year on year, slower than its user growth.
+This quarter, Snap’s ARPU clocked in at $3.62.
+It grew by 5.2% year on year, mirroring the performance of its daily active users.

 7. Gross Margin & Pricing Power